bluefora/workstation-nvidia/README.md

 If you are comming from another build like silverblue first rebase to the unsigned image, to get the proper signing keys and policies installed:

-`rpm-ostree rebase ostree-unverified-registry:ghcr.io/carbonux/workstation-nvidia:latest`
+`rpm-ostree rebase ostree-unverified-registry:ghcr.io/bluefora/workstation-nvidia:latest`

 Reboot to complete the rebase:

 `systemctl reboot`

-If you are on any Carbonux build or rebased to unsigned from another buid (see above).
+If you are on any Bluefora build or rebased to unsigned from another buid (see above).
 Rebase to the signed image, like so:

-`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/carbonux/workstation-nvidia:latest`
+`rpm-ostree rebase ostree-image-signed:docker://ghcr.io/bluefora/workstation-nvidia:latest`

 Reboot again to complete the installation